 In May 2013, I began recovering from alcoholism.
 My story of recovery - which is still unfolding today – is another story of reconciliation in my life.
 In recovery, I am being reconciled to friends, family, and community; and I also work to be reconciled to my own best self.
 In 2015, I began to respond to a growing sense that I was called to the priesthood, a calling and a role that would not be possible for me without my recovery experience.
 According to the Book of Common Prayer of the Episcopal Church, the mission of the church is "to restore all people to unity with God and each other in Christ” (BCP, p.
 855).
 That sounds a lot like my life’s work, the work of reconciliation.

 I entered graduate school again in the fall of 2017, at Virginia Theological Seminary.
-My husband and I plan to spend three years in Alexandria while I complete my Master’s in Divinity.
-We live there with our animal companions, two Shiba Inu dogs with names that mean ‘star’, Stella (13) and Hoku ala (8).
+My husband and I are spending three years in Alexandria while I complete my Master’s in Divinity.
+We live there with our animal companion, a Shiba Inu dog named Hoku ala (a Hawaiian name that means ‘star rising’).
 We are planning to return to the Seattle area in 2020, when I will finally (God willing) take up the vocation of Episcopal priest.